DamianGillessen1989/personal-portfolio-dg/README.md

 ### Development Tools and Frameworks:

-- HTML - Forms the foundational structure of the project's content.
+- [HTML](https://en.wikipedia.org/wiki/HTML) - Forms the foundational structure of the project's content.
-- CSS - Styles all web content uniformly throughout the project.
+- [CSS](https://en.wikipedia.org/wiki/CSS) - Styles all web content uniformly throughout the project.

 ### Styling and Design Elements:

 - [Google Fonts](https://fonts.google.com/) - Provides fonts for the project, specifically Roboto and Dancing Script, linked in the header.
 - [Font Awesome](https://fontawesome.com/) - Supplies social media icons used in the footer.
 - [Amiresponsive](https://ui.dev/amiresponsive) - Used for creating Responsive Mockup - [https://ui.dev/amiresponsive?url=https://damiangillessen1989.github.io/personal-portfolio-dg/](https://ui.dev/amiresponsive?url=https://damiangillessen1989.github.io/personal-portfolio-dg/)
-- [Iconos8](https://iconos8.es) - Used to find and select Favicons used on site.
+- [Icons8](https://icons8.com/) - Used to find and select Favicons used on site.
 - [Wepik](https://wepik.com) - Used to generate AI images for site backgrounds, features and Gallery.

 ### Development and Testing Utilities: